isteves/r-pkg-intro/docs/Presentation.md

 }
 ```

-*As always remember to write descriptive function names that don't overlap with existing functions*
+*As always, remember to write descriptive function names that don't overlap with existing functions*

 Add checks to your function
 ========================================================